 - Are you ready to commit to acting?
 Can you focus on going out for auditions, and is your life in order?

-- Are your tools prepared?
-Do you already have headshots, a social media presence, a website, or a showreel?
+- Do you already have headshots, a social media presence, an acting website, or a showreel?

-- Are you in the union?
-If you have your SAG-AFTRA card, your agent can submit you to far more roles than otherwise.
+- Are you in the acting union?
+If you have your SAG-AFTRA card, your agent can submit you to far more roles.

 - Do you have any industry connections?
 Do you know anyone who is already established who is willing to vouch for you?